DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

+## Benchmark Tests

+The `0 measured` statistic is for benchmark tests that measure performance.
+Benchmark tests are, as of this writing, only available in nightly Rust.
+See [the documentation about benchmark tests](https://doc.rust-lang.org/unstable-book/library-features/test.html) to learn more.

 ## Filtering Tests

 We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we'll cover that in the ["Running a Subset of Tests by Name"](https://doc.rust-lang.org/book/ch11-02-running-tests.html#running-a-subset-of-tests-by-name) section.
 We also haven't filtered the tests being run, so the end of the summary shows `0 filtered out`.